 - Disadvantages: Additional connection-setup latency, protocol chattiness.

-2. Transport converter, TS 38.215 [11];
+Type 2.
+Transport converter, draft-ietf-tcpm-converters-04 [10];

-- Advantage: Well supported (adopted by the IETF TCPM (TCP Maintenance) Working Group), designed specifically for the MPTCP use case, provides 0-RTT protocol conversion service, no overhead, can support other TCP conversion services such as TCPinc.
+- Advantages: Well supported (adopted by the IETF TCPM (TCP Maintenance) Working Group), designed specifically for the MPTCP use case, provides 0-RTT protocol conversion service, no overhead, can support other TCP conversion services such as TCPinc.

-- Disadvantage: IETF standardization process is ongoing (milestone Dec 2018).
+- Disadvantages: 0-RTT connections between UE and proxy rely on TCP Fast Open [aa] which needs to be supported by the UE and proxy, and the TFO option (if present) must not be stripped away by any nodes in between the UE and proxy; IETF standardization process is ongoing (milestone Dec 2018).

-6.5.4 MPTCP PDU session establishment procedure
+6.5.4 MA-PDU session establishment procedure for MPTCP traffic

 This solution supports the Multi-Access PDU session establishment defined in clause 6.2.
 Each of the PDU sessions may have its own set of UPFs, but both child PDU sessions share a common PDU session anchor (PSA).